Transforms & Composition

 The Prop Model

-Section titled “The Prop Model”Every element accepts three categories of props:
+Section titled “The Prop Model”Every element has three main categories:

 | Category | Controls | Examples |